Reward Consultant Rameez Kaleem offers reward advice to businesses in this post about salary benchmarking

 Getting your salaries right could be the key to attracting and retaining some key people in your organisation.
 Given the potential impact, investing in a good primary data source is essential.

-If you would like to discuss salary benchmarking in your organisation, get in touch with us at email@example.com
+If you would like to discuss salary benchmarking in your organisation, or need general reward advice, please get in touch with us at email@example.com